-Finally, it is interesting to think about whether there may be social influence processes at play with regard to the operation of anchoring events.
-While we have built the case for the durability of the memory of anchoring events being based largely on the affective reaction of the focal individual, we have not discussed how that reaction affects the target.
-If the target senses that emotional reaction, they may seek to resolve the situation quite quickly or in the next exchange with the attempt at mitigating (or strengthening) the effects of the original exchange.
-The process by which the target notices that an event might be anchoring and how he or she decides to manage the exchange would be a worthy extension to this model and one that would link this to both the emotion and trust repair literatures.
-Also, it would be interesting to explore whether a particular exchange between two parties can become an anchoring event amongst a broader group of individuals.
-If an anchoring event occurs and the memory is particularly vivid and durable for a long period of time, the repeated sharing of that memory could help that experience morph into an individual, group, or even organizational story (perhaps an "usdefining" memory beyond a "self-defining" memory) with the power to affect culture (e.g. Pratt, 2000).
-This also suggests that it may be interesting to investigate whether managers or organizations can control the spread of stories and narratives surrounding anchoring events, so that positive events are emphasized and negative events are mitigated.
-Whether anchoring events are contagious in this way - affecting the cognitions of a broader collective - would help inform how powerful such events are in the long term.
+Finally, it is interesting to think about whether there may be social influence processes at play regarding the operation of anchoring events.
+While we have built the case that the durability of the memory of anchoring events is based largely on the affective reaction of the focal individual, we have not discussed how that reaction affects the target.
+If the target senses that emotional reaction, he or she may seek to resolve the situation quite quickly or in the next exchange, attempting to mitigate (or strengthen) the effects of the original exchange.
+The process by which the target notices that an event might be anchoring and how he or she decides to manage the exchange would be a worthy extension to this model and one that would link this to both the emotion literature and trust repair literature.
+Also, it would be interesting to explore whether a particular exchange between two parties can become an anchoring event among a broader group of individuals.
+If an anchoring event occurs and the memory is particularly vivid and durable for a long period of time, the repeated sharing of that memory could help that experience morph into an individual, group, or even organizational story (perhaps an "usdefining" memory beyond a "self-defining" memory) with the power to affect culture (e.g., Pratt, 2000).
+This also suggests that it may be interesting to investigate whether managers or organizations can control the spread of stories and narratives surrounding anchoring events so that positive events are emphasized and negative events are mitigated.
+Whether anchoring events are contagious in this way-affecting the cognitions of a broader collective-would help inform how powerful such events are in the long term.